Sylius/Sylius/UPGRADE-1.12.md

 9. Passing a `Gaufrette\Filesystem` to `Sylius\Component\Core\Uploader\ImageUploader` constructor is deprecated since Sylius 1.12 and will be prohibited in 2.0.
 Use `Sylius\Component\Core\Filesystem\Adapter\FlysystemFilesystemAdapter` instead.

+10. Not passing `Sylius\Component\Taxation\Checker\TaxRateDateEligibilityCheckerInterface` to `Sylius\Component\Taxation\Resolver\TaxRateResolver` is deprecated since Sylius 1.12 and will be prohibited in 2.0

 ### Frontend toolset changes

 #### Dependencies update